TheTypoMaster/gray.net.au/posts/fathers-day.rst

 isn't what I'm referring to.
 Punishment can be a tool for achieving discipline, but isn't in and of itself discipline.
 Doing what is expected of you, even when you may not want to, or when you aren't being supervised;
 **this** is discipline!
-Now I am now far more involved in making sure the girls do exactly this.
+Now I am far more involved in making sure the girls do exactly this.
 Oddly enough, it doesn't need a lot shouting, threatening or waving a big stick.
 In actuality, I find if I gently and assertively make certain the girls are operating and behaving in a way we deem appropriate, they are far more likely to continue in that pattern even when we aren't watching.
 I give them lots of positive reinforcement, reward them when they do the right thing and be very generous with hugs.
 The bonus is, I am setting a standard I hope they hold their future husbands to.
 I hope they see the absence of violence, aggression and emotional manipulation as a hard necessity in the way any man treats them, but especially their future children (*not too soon though!*)

 The other aspect I have noticed is with my relationship with my (long suffering) wife.
 The extra support I can provide her with the domestic